Hydrothermal vent: Theory of hydrothermal origin of life

 The chemical and thermal dynamics in hydrothermal vents makes such environments highly suitable thermodynamically for chemical evolution processes to take place.
 Therefore, thermal energy flux is a permanent agent and is hypothesized to have contributed to the evolution of the planet, including prebiotic chemistry.

 Günter Wächtershäuser proposed the iron-sulfur world theory and suggested that life might have originated at hydrothermal vents.
 Wächtershäuser proposed that an early form of metabolism predated genetics.
 By metabolism he meant a cycle of chemical reactions that release energy in a form that can be harnessed by other processes.

 It has been proposed that amino acid synthesis could have occurred deep in the Earth's crust and that these amino acids were subsequently shot up along with hydrothermal fluids into cooler waters, where lower temperatures and the presence of clay minerals would have fostered the formation of peptides and protocells.
 This is an attractive hypothesis because of the abundance of CH4 (methane) and NH3 (ammonia) present in hydrothermal vent regions, a condition that was not provided by the Earth's primitive atmosphere.
 A major limitation to this hypothesis is the lack of stability of organic molecules at high temperatures, but some have suggested that life would have originated outside of the zones of highest temperature.
 There are numerous species of extremophiles and other organisms currently living immediately around deep-sea vents, suggesting that this is indeed a possible scenario.

 Experimental research and computer modeling indicate that the surfaces of mineral particles inside hydrothermal vents have similar catalytic properties to enzymes and are able to create simple organic molecules, such as methanol (CH3OH) and formic acid (HCO2H), out of the dissolved CO2 in the water.

-It is thought that alkaline hydrothermal vents (white smokers) might be more suitable for emerging life than black smokers due to their pH conditions.
+Additionally, the discovery of supercritical CO2 at some sites has been used to further support the theory of hydrothermal origin of life given that it can increase organic reaction rates.
+Its high solvation power and diffusion rate allow it to promote amino and formic acid synthesis, as well as the synthesis of other organic compounds, polymers, and the four amino acids: alanine, arginine, aspartic acid, and glycine.
+In situ experiments have revealed the convergence of high N2 content and supercritical CO2 at some sites, as well as evidence for complex organic material (amino acids) within supercritical CO2 bubbles.
+Proponents of this theory for the origin of life also propose the presence of supercritical CO2 as a solution to the "water paradox" that pervades theories on the origin of life in aquatic settings.
+This paradox encompasses the fact that water is both required for life and will, in abundance, hydrolyze organic molecules and prevent dehydration synthesis reactions necessary to chemical and biological evolution.
+Supercritical CO2, being hydrophobic, acts as a solvent that facilitates an environment conducive to dehydration synthesis.
+Therefore, it has been hypothesized that the presence of supercritical CO2 in Hadean hydrothermal vents played an important role in the origin of life.